Tobenna-Etiaba/ActiveDirectory-UserCreation/README.md

 <img width="1150" alt="Screenshot 2025-02-07 at 13 50 22" src="https://github.com/user-attachments/assets/ec63cf78-00f1-46d9-943f-d53f47cd9ab6" />

-- After logging back in the next thing was to join the windows 10 VM (I'll be calling it User from here on out) to Server.
+- After logging back in the next thing to do was to join the windows 10 VM *(I'll be calling it User from here on out)* to Server.

 <img width="1178" alt="Screenshot 2025-02-07 at 13 52 44" src="https://github.com/user-attachments/assets/eeed621b-12c3-4966-8bee-507461bd76c5" />